top of page

 What forms of payment do you accept for pigs?

-You can pay us with cash at the farm, we can invoice you with Paypal or Quickbooks.
+You can pay us with cash at the farm, or drop off/mail us a check, we can invoice you with Paypal or Quickbooks.
 Please note that there is a 3% fee for credit card payments.